GodotSteam/GodotSteam-Docs/docs/classes/main.md

     * 20 / "Steam not running"
     * 79 / "Invalid app ID or app not installed"

-    You can pass your app ID to the second argument and GodotSteam will set the OS environment for you so you do not have to do this manually anymore.
-If nothing is passed, it will not be set.

-    You can pass true to the third argument to have GodotSteam connect and use run_callbacks internally so you do not have to do this manually anymore.
-If nothing is passed, it will not run callbacks internally.

     **Note:** This function **does not** contain the second or third argument in **GDNative**.
 Also, this function **does not** contain the third argument in **GDExtension**.

     ------